![]() |

 If a psychological crisis occurs:

-UTILIZATION OF COLLEGE FACILITIES IN SUPPORT OF THE COMMUNITY DURING NATURAL OR MANMADE EMERGENCIES
+UTILIZATION OF UNIVERSITY FACILITIES IN SUPPORT OF THE COMMUNITY DURING NATURAL OR MANMADE EMERGENCIES

 GENERAL

-Because of the housing and eating facilities available, the Township of Aston may request the use of these facilities during natural or manmade disasters.
+Because of the housing and eating facilities available, the Township of Aston may request the use of these facilities during natural or humankind disasters.
 The request may be initiated by anyone in authority from the community (police, fire, Aston community management, and Red Cross, Federal or State authorities.)
-The call may be made to anyone in authority at the College.
+The call may be made to anyone in authority at the University.
 The person receiving the call will direct the call to the Office of the President.
 The President will make the final decision.
 If the decision to support is made, the President will inform the Vice Presidents.
-The Vice President for Finance and Administration will direct the Campus Safety and Facilities/Maintenance departments to initiate contact with the requesting authority.
-At this time the President will institute a state of emergency and all normal College activities will cease.
+The Vice President for Human Resources & Risk Management will direct the Campus Safety and Facilities department to initiate contact with the requesting authority.
+At this time the President will institute a state of emergency and all normal University activities will cease.
 Students may be sent home, if necessary.

 FACILITIES AND RESIDENCE LIFE